zhuman/Resource-Manager/README.md

 ## Latest Changes

-### Version 0.4.4
+### Version 0.4.5
-* Changed option to extract PNG images as BMP images.
-Now it disabled by default.
-* Fixed BAR file creation for the latest BAR file version.
-* Fixed files extraction.
-* Added different icons for compressed and encrypted BAR entries.
-* Added file association with .bar extension in Windows Explorer.
+* Improved auto-updater.
+Now it shows more details.
+* Added feature to extract entries from list of paths (.txt file).
-* Added auto updater.
+* Added ability to copy entry path to clipboard.
-* Migrated from .NET Core 3.1 to .NET 6
+* Extraction Dialog remembers its own settings.

 ## Screenshots